-It’s not just an extra tool to supplement your resume, it’s the core foundation of your digital presence.
-And possibly the primary way hiring managers will find you.
+It is not only and supplemental tool to your resume, but also serves as the core foundation of your digital presence, and one of the primary way hiring managers will engage with you.

 Ensure all sections of your profile are filled out with clear, concise, and keyword-driven content that speaks to your skill set and expertise.